 From the “Encyclopedia of Virginia Biography” 1915: “Peter Hairston, the emigrant as known in the family, left Scotland after the battle of Culloden, 1746, having fought on the losing side, that of the Pretender.
 He fled to Ireland, remained there for a short period of time, and about 1747-48 came to America, landing at Norfolk, Virginia".

-Neither of these writers had the benefit of the following information:
+These writers probably did not have the benefit of the following information:

 1. Peter Hairston is listed on a land lease in Antrim County, Ireland in 1726